 I’ve never truly understood the fuss about caesar salad.
 That is, until I started making it about a week ago.
 Ooof!
 That unctuous, tangy dressing?
 Those salty crunchy bits?
 Caesar salad is salad heaven!
 Naturally, due to my FODMAP constraints and vegetarian, I had to play around a little.
 So here we are with this vegetarian caesar salad.

 In order to make this more of a weekday salad, I’ve used salt and pepper tofu cubes in place of the croutons.
 They’re a little more filling, a little more protein based, and peak ‘vegetarian messing with classics.’
 You’ve seen me do salt and pepper tofu before – namely in this salad, and this lengthy piece about creating the crispiest tofu possible.
 Today we’ll be using a much less fussy technique, making this an easy weeknight salad.

-So yeah, it’s a vegetarian caesar salad that’s gluten free, nut free, grain free and FODMAP friendly.
+So yeah, it’s a vegetarian caesar salad that’s gluten free, nut free, grain free (if you use tofu) and FODMAP friendly.
 See the notes below on how to make a vegan version, too.

 - Make sure the mayonnaise brand you choose doesn’t contain any onion or garlic.

 - Some corn flours are not gluten free – make sure yours is if it needs to be.
 At a push, you could also substitute with tapioca flour or potentially glutinous rice flour.